gem/oq-engine/doc/engine/Architecture.md

 as simple as possible (but not simplest).
 The goal has been to keep the engine simple enough that a single person can understand it, can debug it and can extend it without tremendous efforts.
-All the rest come from simplicity: transparency, ability to inspect and debug, modularity, adaptability of the code, etc. Even efficiency: in the last three years most of the performance improvements came from free, just from removing complications.
+All the rest comes from simplicity: transparency, ability to inspect and debug, modularity, adaptability of the code, etc. Even efficiency: in the last three years most of the performance improvements came from free, just from removing complications.
 When a thing is simple it is easy to make it fast.
-The battle for simplicity is never ending, so there are still several things in the engine that are more complex that they should: we are working on that.
+The battle for simplicity is never ending, so there are still several things in the engine that are more complex than they should: we are working on that.

 After simplicity the second design goal has been *performance*: the